memgraph/docs/docs/database-functionalities/triggers.md

 If the `AFTER COMMIT` option is used, the trigger will execute its statements asynchronously after that transaction is committed.

 ### Execute statements
 A trigger can execute any valid openCypher query.
 No specific constraints are imposed on the queries.
-The only way trigger queries (i.e. statements) differ to standard queries is that a trigger query may use predefined variables, which are based on the event type specified for the trigger.
+The only way trigger queries (i.e. statements) differ from standard queries is that a trigger query may use predefined variables, which are based on the event type specified for the trigger.

 ### Predefined variables
 Statements that a trigger executes can contain certain predefined variables which contain information about the event that triggered it.